Kveri/IOUsniffer/README.txt

 	connection between already running IOU and other IOU, IOUsniffer won't notice this new link (that means it won't start sniffing on it) until you restart process of that running IOU.

+== TODO ==
+- make it work when user specifies other than point-to-point connection in NETMAP (3+ instances on one line)